 There is no simple yes or no answer to this question.
 There are minimum thresholds or exemptions for small companies in certain countries, but not in all.
 By using our service, ecosistant will let you know if you do not have to take any action in a country.

 In many countries, even small companies have obligations from the first package shipped or even by just offering shipments on their websites.

 Costs and recycling fees vary by country and usually depend on the quantities and types of packaging (material) shipped, e.g. recycling of paper is usually cheaper than plastics (per kg).

 ecosistant has no influence on any cost for compliance schemes or institutions, but we inform you in advance about your estimated cost for packaging recycling in each country.
 You can then decide whether you want to bear the cost for compliance or whether you want to stop selling to the affected countries.

 Order process & account

 The Unlimited-Service includes everything from the Basic-Service plus all future updates of our compliance service.
-And since the subscription is automatically extended in the next calendar year, you will stay up to date in the future as well.
-This is especially important, because regulations in each country are often being changed for the new calendar year, or because your company growth (sales volumes, packaging quantities) may lead to different obligations than before.
+And since the subscription is automatically extended in the next year, you will stay up to date in the future as well.
+This is especially important, because regulations in each country are often being changed for the new calendar year or during the year, or because your company growth (sales volumes, packaging quantities) may lead to different obligations than before.

 Customers of our Premium-Service get a consultant by their side, who consults and supports you regarding packaging compliance in 30 European countries.
 We take over the registration and communication with compliance schemes and other institutions as well as all necessary declarations of (packaging) data.